amishra3/ease/getting_started.md

 		}
 	}
 ```
-Implement *getReferences()* if to continue indexing with child components of your page.
+Implement *getReferences()* to continue indexing with child components of your page.
 You can create indexers for all resource types which you plan to index.

 Deploy connector bundle and dependencies
 --------